-The informal stage may involve a meeting between the complainant and the Headteacher and / or relevant staff member as appropriate.
+The informal stage may involve a meeting between the complainant and the Head of School / Executive Headteacher and / or relevant staff member as appropriate.

 If the complaint is not resolved informally, it will be escalated to a formal complaint.

 6.2 Stage 2: formal